 This Practice is a Safe Place for Everyone

 Riverhouse Surgery is a safe space for everyone to attend including Refugees, asylum seekers, refused asylum seekers and undocumented migrants.

-When registering we need to see proof of address and a photographic ID since we need to safeguard all our patients.
+When registering we need to see proof of address and a photographic identification since we need to safeguard all our patients.
 If you cannot produce these documents for some reason you will not be refused registration.

 However we do require an address for our records, and this address can be a local organisation you visit, day centre, support group or your local church after having gained their consent.

 You need to register your new baby at the practice as soon as possible.
 Therefore please download and complete the folloiwng:

 Please ensure you provide your baby’s NHS Number which will be detailed in their Red Book.
 Once we have received the form we will register your baby as a patient at this Practice.

 The Practice will send you an appointment for a mother and baby post-natal check.
 This is a 50 minute appointment, 30 minutes for the baby check and 20 minutes for the post-natal.
 Your baby’s course of routine immunisations will start at 8 weeks and will be given at this appointment.
 Please remember to bring the red book.
 If you cannot make this appointment you must notify reception as soon as possible.
 Please be advised that if you do need to cancel, the next available appointment may be anything up to 4 weeks after that date.

 The Doctors are happy to see patients who are temporarily resident in the Practice area should medical advice be required.
 In this instance persons wishing to be treated should state that they are a temporary resident when reporting to reception.